 Possibly the most popular game fish in Florida is the snook and palm beach county is home to a large population of snook of all sizes.
 Whether its big inlet snook in the summer, pitching 2lb mullet around seawalls in the fall during the mullet run or fishing docks and bridges year round with artificial or fly there is always something about the big linesiders that stir your dreams anytime you're not chasing them.

-Palm Beach, Florida is at the center of one of Florida's best fishing destinations.
-Swamp to Sea Guide Service has plugged into all of the local favorites including both freshwater and saltwater fishing on both fly and light tackle.
+Looking for things to do in West Palm Beach?
+Palm Beach County is at the center of one of Florida's best fishing destinations.
+With Captain Patrick as your fishing guide, you can expect to catch all of the local favorites including both freshwater and saltwater fishing.
 From Tarpon, Snook and even Bonefish to Largemouth Bass, Peacock Bass, and other exotics - Your guide Captain Patrick Smith is your local Palm Beach fishing pro.
-So, no matter whats on your charter fishing agenda, Swamp to Sea and Captain Smith have a trip tailored just for you!
+So, no matter what is on your charter fishing agenda, Swamp to Sea and Captain Smith have a trip tailored just for you!

 The Florida Peacock Bass was introduced into the South Florida freshwater system in 1984.
 After 10 years of study, Florida officials introduced both the Butterfly Peacock Bass and Speckled Peacock Bass to the southern region of that state to prey on other non-native species.
 From the beginning local anglers became obsessed with catching these aggressive and amazing looking fish.